Vicki Marsh: Science and Society

 VM: The way into this is to try and characterise the issue in detail.
 This means taking a kind of theoretical stand point to look at guide lines, literature, the ways in which people have thought about particular problems in the past, and try to draw on this information.

 In our practice, it also involves talking to a lot of local stake holders, community members and study participants, and trying to bring their views in to our overall analysis.

 We often find that we also need to do more research to find out more about the issue in question.
-We we will try to develop relationships with other agencies or institutions, particularly the ministry of health, because it often turns out that some of these researcher responsibilities can be shared.
+We will try to develop relationships with other agencies or institutions, particularly the Ministry of Health, because it often turns out that some of these researcher responsibilities can be shared.
 But this generates new responsibilities, in terms of perhaps capacity building.

 Q: What advice might you give to someone who is contemplating doing health research in a complex setting like this?

 VM: This would definitely come back to engaging and involving different sorts of stakeholders, study participants, community members, those who provide health services in that setting, and there will be other stakeholders too.
 It is critical to understand the context and to build relationships with stakeholders in order to support your research.